 Inn at Pine Terrace is one of the finest and largest of the Victorian mansions still standing in Oconomowoc today and is listed on the national Register of Historic Places.

 The innkeepers are Jeff and Tirzah Gresley.
 We, along with our children and cat, became innkeepers in June 2017.

 We share a passion for hosting guests at the Inn at Pine Terrace.
 We consider our mansion home a treasure and wish to share it with others.
 We delight in creating a welcome atmosphere for guests and families.
 We love meeting new guests!

-We met on Memorial Day 2012.
-We had our second date at the inn where we made and ate scratch waffles at the beautiful turret dining table.
+We have wonderful memories at the inn.
+We shared our second date at the inn where we made and ate scratch waffles at the beautiful turret dining table.
 It was a wonderful experience.
-We announced our engagement in the dining room of the inn at a beautiful dinner party later that summer and hosted family and friends here for our wedding in 2013.
+We announced our engagement in the dining room of the inn at a beautiful dinner party and hosted family and friends here for our wedding.
 We have made Sunday family suppers a tradition at the inn.

 Since our first summer here, we have dreamed about making this our home and hosting guests for unforgettable experiences.

 We are succeeding John and Ruth Gresley who have been innkeepers here for 7 years.
 John and Ruth remain local residents.
 Prior to this inn, they hosted guests at The Gresley House Bed and Breakfast in Mequon, Wisconsin.